England does not have its own devolved parliament and so is entirely subject to the administration of the UK Government in Westminster.

 Six of the upper-tier units, all in England and representing heavily built-up areas (other than Greater London), were designated 'metropolitan counties' and were subdivided into 'metropolitan districts'.

-As with non-metropolitan areas the respective authorities covered all areas of local government, but the distribution of responsibilities was different to that of the county/local authority district structure.
+As with non-metropolitan areas the respective authorities covered all areas of local government, but the distribution of responsibilities was different to that of the county and local authority district structure.

 In 1986 the metropolitan county councils were abolished, although the county areas are still recognised, especially for statistical purposes.